-Allow the top couple of inches of soil dry out completely between waterings.
+Allow the top couple of inches (5 cm.) of soil to dry out completely between waterings.
 In winter, reduce watering to once or twice during the season.

 Fertilize with a cactus food in early spring and you might be rewarded with thick pink flowers.
-In the plant’s natural habitat it grows a 1-inch long fruit, but this is rare in captive cultivation.
+In the plant’s natural habitat it grows a 1 inch (2.5 cm.) long fruit, but this is rare in captive cultivation.

 There is very little leaf or needle drop and no reason to prune as part of old man cactus care.